amazingandyyy/resume/README.md

 # Resume
 I am the true unicorn you want to know.
 JS/node ninja, Gopher, and blockchain lover.
-Find my resume [here](https://github.com/amazingandyyy/resume/blob/master/Andy_Chen_Resume_2017_Fall.pdf)
+Although I am not a resume person, but if you want, you can find my resume [here](https://github.com/amazingandyyy/resume/blob/master/Andy_Chen_Resume_2017_Fall.pdf).

 ## Contact me
 - 📧 amazingandyyy@gmail.com